 Most Funds' target level of cash is 2% and the typical maximum cash holding is 10%.
-Note, the Defensive Investment Fund has a target level of cash of 15% up to a maximum of 30%.
 The Homes and Income Investment Fund has a target level of cash of 40% up to a maximum of 100%.
 Sector Funds hold enough cash for liquidity purposes but do not have a specified target level of cash.